santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 Through the lens of linear regression, we saw why the **double descent** phenomenon emerges:
 - In the **overdetermined regime** ($$m > n$$), models cannot perfectly fit noise, and variance gradually increases as capacity grows.
 - At the **interpolation threshold** ($$m = n$$), the model fits both signal and noise exactly, maximizing variance and producing the worst generalization.
-- In the **overparameterized regime** ($$n > m$$), optimization biases (e.g., gradient descent favoring minimum-norm solutions) reduce variance again, leading to improved generalization despite massive model capacity.
+- In the **over-parameterized regime** ($$n > m$$), optimization biases (e.g., gradient descent favoring minimum-norm solutions) reduce variance again, leading to improved generalization despite massive model capacity.

 This shift—from the traditional U-shaped curve to the double descent curve—captures a core insight into why highly overparameterized models such as deep neural networks often generalize surprisingly well in practice.